 About the game:

-Werewolf Hunter X is a 2d crafting survival sandbox game that is currently in development by SeaCreatureSandwich, using GameMaker Studio 2, that boasts unique item building, procedural generation, rogue-like resource scarcity, and much more.
+Werewolf Hunter X is a retro style 2d crafting survival and sandbox game that is currently in development by SeaCreatureSandwich, and boasts unique item building, procedural generation, rogue-like resource scarcity, mythical monsters, and much more.

-The unique Item Recipe Design mechanic allows the player to design, create, and share custom items in game time.
+The unique Item Design mechanic allows the player to create, and share custom items in game time.

 This can be handy for getting out of sticky situations.
 Stuck in a pit?
 Build a ladder!
-Need a sword?
+About to go into battle?
 Build a sword!

 Want that sword to be made of Spaghetti noodles?
 That’s up to you.
 Material properties directly affect the player and the game world around them, so building armor out of lava is not recommended.
 There is no limit to what you can create when you design the items yourself!

-Day and night cycle mechanics are also featured, as well as weather mechanics, player stats and buffs such as: Energy and health.
+Day and night cycle mechanics are also featured with persistent time, as well as weather mechanics, and player stats and buffs such as: Energy, speed and health.

 The design room can be accessed at any point during the game.
 This is where the player will pick the item’s ingredients, shapes, colors, review the potential item stats, give the item a name and create the recipe.
 Save your design and then return to your adventure to create it, all in real time.